GBENMIR/jm-site/content/authors/admin/_index.md

 #- Visitors

 ---
-I am an Assistant Professor of Economics at IE University and IE Business School.
+I am an Assistant Professor of Economics at IE University and IE School of Politics, Economics & Global Affairs.
 I am also an associate fellow at King's College Business School, PSL Research, and UM6P.
 My research explores the linkages between macroeconomic theory and heterogeneity, asset pricing theory, climate change, and the distributional impacts of both environmental externalities and policy.